Understand Your Health with the DIAG Preeclampsia Panel

 • Pregnant women aged 35 or older

-• Women who are pregnant for the first time or have multiple pregnancies
+• Women with first-time or multiple pregnancies

 • Pregnant women with multiple fetuses